 Those who supplemented with 100omg, 3 times per day, of Korean red ginseng experienced improved symptoms in terms of erection hardness and lasting.
 The placebo group patients saw no improvements (5).

-Another 2008 systematic review of 28 different studies showed evidence for the use of red ginseng in treating ED in a variety of subjects and circumstances (6).
+Another 2008 systematic review of 28 different studies showed evidence for the use of red ginseng in treating erectile dysfunction in a variety of subjects and circumstances (6).

-Lastly, a 2009 study published in Asian Journal of Andrology demonstrated that 86 men with ED had significant improvements in erectile function and overall satisfaction after taking 1,000 mg of aged ginseng extract for 8 weeks (7).
+Lastly, a 2009 study published in Asian Journal of Andrology demonstrated that 86 men with erectile dysfunction had significant improvements in erectile function and overall satisfaction after taking 1,000 mg of aged ginseng extract for 8 weeks (7).

 Another 2016 meta-review published in Journal of Ginseng Research showed that ginseng supplementation resulted in a 16% less prevalence of cancer (9).